Lift your mood with lavender

 Seven steps to perfect kefir

 This is a fantastic way to look after your gut, and overall health and wellbeing too.
 I first discovered kefir in 2003, when I took my young son with physical and learning disabilities to see a nutritionist.
 “Feed him fermented foods,” was her advice.
-She could easily guess that he was likely to have more than his fair share of antibiotics over the following years.
 She knew that fermented foods are rich in probiotics that keep the gut healthy.

 I went home, did a little research and have been making kefir ever since.
-Now every member of the family drinks it regularly.
 The almost-fizzy, almost-lemony, definitely vibrant taste is curiously addictive.
-It’s not remotely like those yogurt-style drinks that have entered supermarket shelves in little armies.
-Kefir is well and truly alive.
+Home-made kefir is well and truly alive.
 And when you drink it, you get to feel that way too.

 In brief, kefir is made from a complex symbiotic culture of beneficial bacteria and yeast.
 This culture looks rather like a lumpy spoonful of rice pudding, but feels more gelatinous than that.
 Sounds lovely so far!
 Here’s a close-up:

-You pop the culture into a pot of milk, leave it in a reasonably warm place for 24 hours, then strain the resulting creamy liquid through a plastic sieve.
-The rice-pudding-like culture is left in the sieve, ready to be popped into a new pot of milk.
+You put the culture into a pot of milk, leave it in a reasonably warm place for 24 hours, then strain the resulting creamy liquid through a plastic sieve.
+The rice-pudding-like culture is left in the sieve, ready to be placed into a new pot of milk.
 The kefir itself is ready to drink.
 It’s so easy.

 1. The most important thing: be aware that your kefir culture is a living, amazing community of beneficial bacteria and yeasts which bring great benefits to the digestive system and beyond.
 So always treat it kindly and with respect.